kevtainer/katacoda-scenarios/k8s/helm-dashboard/step2.md

 `curl http://<endpoint_ip>`

-Note: You should see a `404 Not Found` response since we have not configured any Ingress routes.
+Note: You should see a `404 page not found` response since we have not configured any Ingress routes.